stnsha/assessment/README.txt

 *Only brand and model table are given in assessment.sql

 Additional Marks:
-Add Pagination on List Page and Form page have common validation for each fields.
+1) Add Pagination on List Page and Form page have common validation for each fields.
+2) Send before due date is preferable.